 Controversy score: 2/5

 ESG scores also evaluate any incidences of controversy that a company has been involved in.
-Alibaba scored a 2 out of 5 for controversy – the second-highest score possible, reflecting that Alibaba has, for the most part, managed to keep its nose clean.
+A high-profile company, Alibaba scored a 2 out of 5 for controversy – the second-highest score possible, reflecting that Alibaba has, for the most part, managed to keep its nose clean.

 Wondering how that compares?
 Below are the controversy scores of similar companies.